ulixee/hero/website/docs/Overview/BasicConcepts.md

 }
 ```

-SecretAgent's Dynamic DOM allows you to keep all calls within your script context.
+Hero's Dynamic DOM allows you to keep all calls within your script context.
 It also follows the W3C spec to a T. In fact, go ahead and copy lines 3 through 7 and run paste them into your browser's DevTools.
 They run perfectly.

 ### Doing It with Puppeteer